3mcd/javelin/docs-src/content/ecs/systems.md

 }
 ```

+This method of iteration leaks the implementation details of how components are stored in archetypes.
 An outer `for..of` loop iterates through each matching archetype, while an inner loop accesses components for each matching entity.
-This method of iteration leaks the implementation details of how components are stored in archetypes.
-If you find the syntax unappealing and don't mind a 2-3x iteration performance hit, consider using `forEach`.
+If your game doesn't reach high entity counts (10^5) and you don't mind a 2-3x iteration performance hit, consider using `forEach`.
 This method executes a callback for each entity that matches the query:

 ```ts
 players.forEach((entity, [position, velocity]) => {